Strophox/tetro-tui/README.md

 ### How good are the features / customization options?

-> We've come some ways to have a solid set:
+> A solid amount is available:
 > - **Graphics:** Unicode/ASCII/Electronika, a handful of provided color palettes, FPS, toggle effects, ...
 > - **Game keybinds:** to your heart's desire. (\*Note: `Shift`/`Alt`/.. might not work due to terminal limitations.)
 > - **Gameplay/handling:** Rotation systems, randomizers, preview, timings (DAS, ARR, SDF, LDC, ARE), IRS/IHS.